top of page

 Sophie Docalavich

-Exploring the relationship between nature, place, and society
+Emerging artist exploring the relationship between nature, place, and community

 IMG_0145.jpeg